-During the 2012 Educator Effectiveness Academies, principals will attend sessions that provide an overview of the curriculum resources that will be available to the teachers, and an introduction to the new Curriculum Management System.
-They will also attend a session that focuses specifically on the Literacy Standards for Social Studies/History, Science, and Technical Subjects.
-On the final day of the Academy, the entire school team with the support of the LEA, will develop a transition plan for the 2012 - 2013 school year.
-Online follow-up sessions will occur in the fall and spring.
-The topics for these sessions are based on feedback from academy participants, but a follow-up session on the use of the new Curriculum Management System will be included.
+During the 2012 Educator Effectiveness Academies principals attended sessions that provided an overview of the curriculum resources that will be available to the teachers, and an introduction to the new Curriculum Management System.
+They also attended a session that focused specifically on the Literacy Standards for Social Studies/History, Science, and Technical Subjects.
+On the final day of the Academy, each school team with the support of the LEA, developed a transition plan for the 2012 - 2013 school year.
+As described previously, online follow-up sessions were again provided in the fall and spring.
 The Executive Officers' Network (individuals in the LEAs who supervise principals), worked with professional development specialists to create the transition documents and accompanying activities for the 2012 Educator Effectiveness Academy.